kolinsturt/kolinsturt.github.io/_posts/2013-04-01-sha_using_openssl.md

 ### Creating a Digest

-First, you'll hash a `string` in one go by using OpenSSL's EVP API.
+First, you'll hash a `string` using OpenSSL's EVP API.
 Create a function to hash the `string` given a specific hash length:

     std::string MessageDigest::sha2ForString(std::string &theString, int length)
     {